-Bel-Air estate said to be priced at $225 million
+Bel-Air estate is said to be for sale at $225 million

 Gary Winnick's knoll-top property adjoins several holes on the private Bel-Air Country Club, affording the owner a degree of privacy that would be difficult to duplicate on the built-out Westside.
 The grounds include a swimming pool, a pool house and a tennis court.
 (Google Earth / February 21, 2013)